dreamcatcher-tech/network/Inbox/2025-06-12 1708 data formats for chats.md

 Talking to an agent sends messages to and fro using transcludes.
 A chat with an agent would use a shared value that represents the channel ID.

+discovery of peers ?

+pass a live thing as a snapshot and then also as the 'latest' version.

+transcludes as chain joining
+store the last transclude we made, and the ack of the last one